Xlocsinjr/progProject/REPORT.md

 - function getData retrieves all relevant information from allData.json.

 ### JavaScript functions
-- NOTE: All functions are defined in visualisations.js.
+- All functions are defined in visualisations.js.
-- NOTE: every interactive element will have its own update function
+- Every interactive element updates the global "to plot" variables, immediately thereafter the relevant visualisations are updated.
+- Every visualisation has an update function which removes and recreates a chart based on the global "to plot" variables.

 - function minMaxFinder finds the minimum and maximum value of the GDP, the GHG emissions and the GHG emissions per sector in the data.
 This function returns the minima and maxima in a list.